-(A) The provisions of this rule are applicable to type 1 and 2 residential facilities which are required to provide personal care services.
+(A) The provisions of this rule are applicable to class one and two residential facilities which are required to provide personal care services.
 The provision of room and board shall be secondary or ancillary to the primary purpose of the facility to provide personal care, but the provision of room and board for an individual resident need not terminate in the event that personal care assistance is no longer needed by or is being provided for the individual resident.
-Additionally, the facility may admit a person not in need of personal care, but shall be required to be licensed as a type 2 facility if the facility provides personal care to at least one resident.
+Additionally, the facility may admit a person not in need of personal care, but shall be required to be licensed as a class two facility if the facility provides personal care to at least one resident with mental illness or provides personal care to at least three residents, unless the facility is otherwise required to be licensed as a class one facility.
 The provision of personal care service to a child or adolescent shall also include the consent of the parent, guardian or custodian, as appropriate.
-Such personal care to a child or adolescent shall be age appropriate, consistent with specified client rights requirements and, as appropriate, ISP recommendation.
+Such personal care to a child or adolescent shall be age appropriate, and consistent with specified client rights requirements.

-(1) Personal care service, advice and assistance shall be provided to each mental health resident in accordance with that resident's individual needs and preferences.
+(1) Personal care service, advice and assistance shall be provided to each resident in accordance with that resident's individual needs and preferences.
+The facility shall provide personal care services to residents who require those services and may provide personal care services to other residents upon request.
 The requirement to provide such personal care shall not be construed to require or permit the imposition of such activity, advice, or assistance on any matter in which the resident is able to perform the activity under his own direction.

 (2) Personal care service, advice, or assistance shall be provided in a manner and to an extent that supports individual stability, growth, privacy and personal dignity.
 No commentary or information about any resident's personal care skills or needs shall be communicated to any other persons without the permission of the resident.

-(C) Each resident, in conjunction with the facility staff and the referring mental health entity, or the resident's current mental health provider, shall determine the individualized personal care services to be provided, and the resulting specific obligations and responsibilities of the facility to provide for those personal care needs.
+(E) Each resident, in conjunction with the facility staff and the referring entity, if applicable, shall determine the individualized personal care services to be provided, and the resulting specific obligations and responsibilities of the facility to provide for those personal care needs.